Chilwell School: Ofsted inspections

 Following the 2014 inspection (carried out on 7–8 October 2014) the report observed, "[e]ffective leadership has led to consistently good teaching and achievement across the school."

+Chilwell School has received two ungraded inspections since 2014; in 2018 and 2024.
+In both cases Ofsted's report observed that "Chilwell School continues to be a good school."

 Extra-curricular activities

 Another Day film: The Project

 In 2006, as part of a media initiative known as The Project, students at Chilwell produced a short film entitled Another Day.
 After starting as a pupil-run media literacy initiative, The Project eventually involved a large portion of the school in the film's planning, writing and production.
 The film premiered at the Broadway Cinema in Nottingham and was screened at the August 2006 Bang!
 Film Festival.

 The Project featured in the Nottingham Post on numerous occasions and was covered by the BBC.

 The Feeling music video: The Project 2

 As a result of the Another Day film project, pupils were offered the opportunity to make a music video for English rock band The Feeling.
 The band offered a B-side track ("Sun is Shining") for the music video.
 The project was again led by students, overseen by media teachers.
 In December 2006, while still in its early stages, The Project 2 received local media coverage.